Arkus Focus November 2017

 by Niall O'Connor

-- Equity market price moves were moderate during the month outside Japan which rose +5.9%.
-Volatility trends were generally downwards.
-Sector volatilities fell to 5-9% (with Energy at just 11%).
-Sector volatilities were all low relative to the last 12 months.
+- Equity market price moves were again upwards during the month, with Japan especially strong.
+Volatility trends were mostly downwards.
+Sector volatilities ended at just 5-9% and were all low or medium relative to the last 12 months.

-- Real Estate (equity) price moves were all downwards outside Japan.
-Volatility changes were mixed and finished at 16.9% in the US (medium) and 17.2% in Europe (medium).
-PE Funds prices rose again, with volatility trends in PE and hedge funds mixed.
+- Real Estate (equity) price moves were positive outside the US..
+Volatility moves were mixed and finished at 6-9% (all low and close or at 12 month lows).
+PE Funds rose as did hedge funds, with volatility moves in PE and hedge funds slightly upwards.